benzonati/benzonati/README.md

 Fullstack **(Not for Hire)**

-Interested in reverse engineering, penetration testing, OSINT, ethical hacking, malware evaluation/threat intelligence, etc.
+Interested in reverse engineering, ethical hacking, malware evaluation/threat intelligence, etc.

 ---